Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 Dr Mark Harvey.
 Artist, University of Auckland. https://profiles.auckland.ac.nz/m-harvey

-This Living Lab—Toi mahi tahi—foregrounds and explores the contribution and potential of the creative arts in relation to climate change mitigation and adaptation.
+This Living Lab—Toi mahi tahi—foregrounded and explored the contribution and potential of the creative arts in relation to climate change mitigation and adaptation.

-The Living Lab will be a fun and engaging workshop that brings together conference attendees with local artists, writers and journalists, to focus on collective actions and creative projects (including collaborative research outputs created on the day) on the topic of adaptation and creating change.
+The Living Lab was a fun and engaging workshop that brought together conference attendees with local artists, writers and journalists, to focus on collective actions and creative projects (including collaborative research outputs created on the day) on the topic of adaptation and creating change.

-Using transdisciplinary methodologies from within the environmental humanities and creative arts we will meet kanohi ki te kanohi (face to face) at the New Brighton Surf Life Saving Club a short bus ride from the conference venue, beside the sand dunes that line the rising seas of the Pacific Ocean.
-We will take time to reflect on the themes of the conference before working to generate new creative responses.
+Using transdisciplinary methodologies from within the environmental humanities and creative arts we met kanohi ki te kanohi (face to face) at the New Brighton Surf Life Saving Club a short bus ride from the conference venue, beside the sand dunes that line the rising seas of the Pacific Ocean.
+We took time to reflect on the themes of the conference before working to generate new creative responses.

-Informing this lab is a broad range of perspectives from the arts, and environmental humanities.
-We draw from insights around how the creative arts can engage with environmental perspectives through eco-critical public pedagogies, ecological pedagogies of embodied attunement, and eco-dialogic pedagogies (see Harvey et al. 2024).
+Informing this lab was a broad range of perspectives from the arts, and environmental humanities.
+We drew from insights around how the creative arts can engage with environmental perspectives through eco-critical public pedagogies, ecological pedagogies of embodied attunement, and eco-dialogic pedagogies (see Harvey et al. 2024).

-We will scaffold participants through our multi-dimensional approach into creating material that responds to and reflects on themes around climate change from their standpoints.
-We will use Māori influence methods (Smith, 1999) such as whakawhanaungatanga and mana-enhancing teaching and collaborating, along with Western influenced workshopping approaches.
-Generating creative material that invites reflection around how we can adapt and adjust to climate change is an intention in this lab.
+We scaffolded participants through our multi-dimensional approach into creating material that responds to and reflects on themes around climate change from their standpoints.
+We used Māori influence methods (Smith, 1999) such as whakawhanaungatanga and mana-enhancing teaching and collaborating, along with Western influenced workshopping approaches.
+Generating creative material that invited reflection around how we can adapt and adjust to climate change is an intention in this lab.
 Exploring how the creative arts can be pivotal around this theme as an agent of change is another goal.

 Entry is limited to 35 people only, on application.
-We will prioritise applications from mana whenua, tangata whenua, and Moana Pasifika scholars.
-Participants should apply with a brief summary of their interest in the role of arts in transdisciplinary understandings of adaption futures (100 words), plus a brief summary of their own experience or practice: this might include fiction/ nonfiction/ journalistic/ or scientific writing; or other arts-based creative and critical practices; or, collaborative work with artists and writers (100 words).
-The aim is to engage with, and be inclusive of a wide range of practices and knowledges, so if your experience or practice falls outside those listed here, please feel free to articulate this.
+We prioritised applications from mana whenua, tangata whenua, and Moana Pasifika scholars.
+Participants applied with a brief summary of their interest in the role of arts in transdisciplinary understandings of adaption futures (100 words), plus a brief summary of their own experience or practice: this might include fiction/ nonfiction/ journalistic/ or scientific writing; or other arts-based creative and critical practices; or, collaborative work with artists and writers (100 words).
+The aim was to engage with, and be inclusive of a wide range of practices and knowledges, so if experience or practice fell outside those listed here, delegates were invited to articulate this.

 References: